Accommodation for Exchange Students

 Please understand that we are unable to provide any accommodation for trainees at the TUM, but we can assist you with search on the private market.

-International exchange students at WZW, Freising
+Information for exchange students at WZW, Freising

 Exchange students going to Freising, please send your requests regarding accommodation directly to the International Office at the Weihenstephan Science Center (WZW) in Freising.